SUSE-Developer-Community/helloworld-python/README.md

 # helloworld-python
-A Cloud Foundry hello world sample app written in plain Python - no frameworks used
+A former Cloud Foundry hello world sample app turned into something that deploys to Kubernetes.

+Deploy with

+	kubectl apply -f *.yaml